drpebis/MSSA_Projects/README.md

 # MSSA_Projects
 Collection of various projects I've made while in MSSA

+-Roulette(22 Aug 19)
+C# Console app which simulates a roulette wheel and 10 different kinds of bets the player has 10 bets in total and $100 to bet with, the goal is to make as much money within those 10 bets as possible.

 -Military Unit(14 Aug 19)
 C# Console App using the concepts of inheritance and the instantiation of classes and objects.